Snapchat Safety Centre

 - If you ever need to report something, just press and hold on whatever Snap you’re viewing, and then tap the 🏳️ button to contact us.
 You can also report a Snapchat safety concern on the web.

 Bullying: if someone is bullying or harassing you, report the Snap to us — and talk to your parent or a trusted adult about it.
 You can also always block that person and leave any group chat where bullying is taking place.

 - Additional help: check out NetSmartz for more information on cyberbullying.
 Snapchat is also partnered with the Crisis Text Line to provide additional support and resources to Snapchatters in the US.
 Just text KIND to 741741 to chat with a live, trained crisis counsellor at Crisis Text Line.
 This service is free and available 24/7!

 Password security: keep your password safe and don't share it with any other people, applications or websites under any circumstances.
 We also suggest using a different password for every service you use.

 - For you: here you’ll find a growing list of recommended Stories from publishers and creators you don’t subscribe to yet – as well as sponsored Stories and Stories from our community around the world.
-If you really don't like a certain Story you come across, you can always hold down on it and tap “See less like this” to hide that Story and others like it.
+If you really don’t like a certain Story you come across, you can always hold down on it and tap “Hide” to hide that Story and others like it.

 - Age minimum: Snapchat was made for people aged 13 and above.
 If you have a child under 13 using Snapchat, please contact us with your child’s username and verification of your relationship.